Panna Naik: Life

 Panna Naik was born on 28 December 1933 in Bombay (now Mumbai) to Dhirajlal Modi and Ratanben.
-Her grandfather Chhaganlal Modi (1857-1946) was an education inspector for Baroda State and had written popular historical fiction, Irawati.
+Her grandfather Chhaganlal Modi (1857-1946) was an education inspector for Baroda State and had written the popular historical fiction, Irawati.
 Her family were from Surat.
 Her mother Ratanben had recited her Gujarati and Sanskrit religious and secular poems which made her interested in poetry.
 She completed her B.A. in 1954 and her M.A. in 1956 with Gujarati and Sanskrit from St. Xaviers College affiliated with the University of Bombay (now University of Mumbai).
 In 1960, she moved to the United States as a bride.
 She completed Master of Science in Library Science from Drexel University, Philadelphia, in 1962 and M.S. in South Asian Studies from University of Pennsylvania, Philadelphia, in 1973.
 She served as a bibliographer and librarian at the Van Pelt Library in the University of Pennsylvania from 1964 to 2003 and as professor of Gujarati from 1985 to 2002.
 Her husband Nikul Naik died in 2004.
 In 2015, she was romantically involved with accountant Natwar Gandhi.